 Response: We disagree.
 Our explanation in the proposed FIP regarding the output-based standard was provided to explain the difference between a standard expressed in quantity of pollutant per amount of feed and quantity of pollutant per amount of product produced.
 As explained in our proposal, an output-based standard avoids rewarding a source for becoming less efficient, i.e., requiring more feed to produce a unit of product.
-77 FR 24007.
-Our explanation did not imply that both sources should have exactly the same emission rate.
-The NO_X standards for both Holcim and Ash Grove were determined by applying the control efficiency of the selected technologies to the current emission rates at each facility.
+77 FR 24007 Our explanation did not imply that both sources should have exactly the same emission rate.
+The NOx standards for both Holcim and Ash Grove were determined by applying the control efficiency of the selected technologies to the current emission rates at each facility.
 This is the most appropriate method to determine emission limits for these two sources.
 As explained in other responses, we are not requiring Holcim to convert to indirect firing in the final FIP, so the information comparing capital investment is no longer relevant.
 In the final FIP, we have determined the emission rate for Ash Grove by applying the control effectiveness of LNB + SNCR (58%) to the current emission rate and as explained in other responses we have revised the emission rate for Holcim by applying the control effectiveness of SNCR (50%) to the current emission rate.
 In both cases, we have determined the emission rate based on the control effectiveness of the control technology that was chosen based on the five statutory BART factors listed at CAA section 169A(g)(2) and 40 CFR 51.308(e)(1)(ii)(A).
 The five statutory factors include the costs of compliance and visibility improvement; therefore, these factors were evaluated and considered in the selection of controls.
 Applying the control effectiveness of the technology that was identified based on the five statutory factors to the current emission rates for each source is a logical method for determining emission rates.
 This same methodology was used for determining the emission rates for both sources.

-We note that in the final FIP, Ash Grove will reduce an estimated 1,088 tons per vear of NO_x using LNB+SNCR at a total annual cost of \$2,238,893, but Holcim will only reduce an estimated 556 tons per year of NO_X at a total annual cost of \$650,399.
+We note that in the final FIP, Ash Grove will reduce an estimated 1,088 tons per year of NOx using LNB+SNCR at a total annual cost of \$2,238,893, but Holcim will only reduce an estimated 556 tons per year of NO_X at a total annual cost of \$650,399.
 Ash Grove will be reducing 946 tons per year of NO_X through the operation of SNCR, but Holcim will only be reducing 556 tons per year through the operation of SNCR.12 We provide this information to demonstrate that overall, more emissions will be reduced by Ash Grove and to also illuminate the fact that annual cost will be greater for Ash Grove.
-The cost of reagent is proportional to the amount of pollutant removed; therefore, annual reagent cost will be significantly greater for Ash Grove.
+The cost of reagent is proportional to the amount of pollutant removed; therefore, annual reagent cost will be significantly greater for Ash facilities.
+There is no necessity for additional SO2 control at either facility; the current controls were considered to be BART.

 We are not requiring additional controls for SO_2 for either Holcim or Ash Grove and the SO_2 limits for each facility were determined based on current emission rates.
-This determination was based on an evaluation of the five statutory factors and the SO_2 emission rates were determined in the same manner for both facilities.
-There is no necessity for additional SO_2 control at either facility; the current controls were considered to be BART.
+This determination was based on an evaluation of the five statutory factors and the SO_2 emission rates were determined in the same manner for both

 $^{^{12}}$ See Table 11, FR 77 24004, and Table 22, 77 FR 24007 for Ash Grove.
-Holcim's baseline $\rm NO_X$ emissions are 1,112 tpy.
-Revised emissions reduction for SNCR only for Holcim is 556 tpy and cost is \$1,170/ton.
+Holcim's baseline NO ${\rm X}$ emissions are 1,112 tpy.
+Revised emissions reduction for SNCR only for Holcim is 556 tpy and cost is \$1.170/ton